 - Toxicity due to misfolded proteins

-Younger people with a good immune system have no problem clearing out senescent cells, and this process of cell-cycle arrest and clearing out cellular insults works well.
-Just as it is supposed to.
+Younger people with a good immune system have no problem clearing out senescent cells.
+The process of cell-cycle arrest and clearing out cellular insults works well, just as it is supposed to.

 The number of senescent cells increases with age.
-Older people often have a problem clearing out all of the senescent cells, and this is directly linked to some of the diseases associated with aging.
+Older people often have a problem clearing out all of the senescent cells, and this relates directly to some of the diseases associated with aging.

 I mentioned above that cells hang out a flag when they become senescent.
-The ‘flag’ that senescent cells wave when they need to be killed off and recycled is a chemical signal of inflammatory cytokines.
-When senescent cells aren't cleared quickly, this can leads to local inflammation and neighboring cells also becoming senescent.
-This secretion of inflammatory cytokines by senescent cells is known as 'senescence-associated secretory phenotype' (SASP).[ref]
+The senescent cells' 'flag' waves when they need to be killed off and recycled.
+The wave is a chemical signal of inflammatory cytokines.
+Local inflammation can occur, and neighboring cells also become senescent when the senescent cells aren't cleared quickly.
+The secretion of inflammatory cytokines by senescent cells is known as 'senescence-associated secretory phenotype' (SASP).[ref]
 Stopping this low-grade inflammation is one goal in longevity science.

 The animal studies on this are pretty cool, and they clearly show that a buildup of senescent cells is one major aspect of the diseases of aging.
 Human studies on longevity are harder to fund and take a much longer time (of course).

-There are two pathways through which increased senescent cells could lead to the chronic diseases of aging:
+Two pathways exist by which increased senescent cells could lead to the chronic diseases of aging:

 - First, stem cells becoming senescent can lead to a decreased ability for stem cells to renew tissue.

 Why don't senescent cells die?
-In addition to the SASP signals that are calling for the cell to stop dividing and be destroyed through apoptosis, senescent cells also upregulate something called the senescent-cell anti-apoptotic pathway (SCAP).
-This pathway prevents apoptosis, or the clearing out of cells.
+In addition to the SASP signals calling for the cell to stop dividing and be destroyed through apoptosis, senescent cells also upregulate something called the senescent-cell anti-apoptotic pathway (SCAP).
+This pathway prevents apoptosis or the clearing out of cells.

 Clearing out senescent cells with senolytics:

-Fisetin has been shown in several promising new studies to act as a senolytic.
+Fisetin has shown to act as a senolytic in several promising new studies.